Start Free

 Avoiding dependency errors

-For plugins that have a dependency on a base analyzer provided by default with SonarQube (for example, a plugin to add rules or reports to an existing language), it is mandatory to add to the MANIFEST the property Plugin-RequiredForLanguages to avoid a hard failure.
+For plugins that have a dependency on a base analyzer provided by default with SonarQube Server (for example, a plugin to add rules or reports to an existing language), it is mandatory to add to the MANIFEST the property Plugin-RequiredForLanguages to avoid a hard failure.

 Take, for example, plugin sonar-xyz which provides additional rules for Java: